homeworkc/lazycast/README.md

 ```

 # Others
-Some part of the video player1 are modified from the codes on https://github.com/Apress/raspberry-pi-gpu-audio-video-prog.
+Some parts of the video player1 are modified from the codes on https://github.com/Apress/raspberry-pi-gpu-audio-video-prog.
 Many thanks to the author of "Raspberry Pi GPU Audio Video Programming" and, by extension, authors of omxplayer.
 Using any part of the codes in this project in commercial products is prohibited.